AndrewHallam/git-notes-with-mistakes/git.md

 ```

 This includes the changes to that file in a list of changes
-currently scheduled to be included in the next work chunk.
+currently scheduled to be included in the next work commit.

 Include all scheduled changes into a work commit
 ===============================================